nod/tornado_addons/README.md

 You begin to see the real power of this when you start to have handlers that make multiple async calls.

+### CushionDBMixin

+Cushion is a bit of an extraction layer around [trombi](http://github.com/inoi/trombi), an asynchronous CouchDB driver for Tornado.

+It provides a mixin for RequestHandler that simplifies database access, especially when used in conjunction with async_yield.

+    from tornado.web import RequestHandler
+    from tornado_addons.cushion import CushionDBMixin
+    from tornado_addons.async_yield import async_yield, AsyncYieldMixin

+    class SomeHandler(RequestHandler, CushionDBMixin, AsyncYieldMixin):

+        def prepare(self):
+            yield self.db_setup('someDB', uri_to_couchdb, self.yield_cb)

+		@async_yield
+		def get(self):
+            x = yield self.db_one('some_key')
+			# ... do stuff wth your data in x now